-“As our organization moves forward and prepares for the future, the search for our club’s new head coach is a priority and will begin immediately.
+"AUBURN HILLS, Mich. – The following statement was released this afternoon by President of Basketball Operations Joe Dumars.“As our organization moves forward and prepares for the future, the search for our club’s new head coach is a priority and will begin immediately.
 However, at this time, we do not have a timetable for hiring a successor.
-We’ll conduct our due diligence privately and announce a decision when we’ve identified that individual.”
+We’ll conduct our due diligence privately and announce a decision when we’ve identified that individual.”"

 This was about the worst kept secret in the league, so there’s really not much left to analyze at this point.
 Kuester was a bad head coach in Detroit.
 He didn’t communicate well, and that was a major problem not just for the obvious reason that communication is vital in any industry.
 Kuester was hired specifically because, the organization hoped, his ties to the Larry Brown staff in Detroit would help him win the locker room over.
 When that didn’t happen, it was hard to imagine Kuester staying on the job long.